tc39/notes/es9/2018-03/mar-21.md

 DH; I really like the way that you frame this as a thought exercise, while i'm not comfortable with the proposal ??

-BE: Considering this under a SmallTalk  halo, I think it's interesting to discuss, the arrow and the static resolution is interesting.
+BE: Considering this under a Smalltalk  halo, I think it's interesting to discuss, the arrow and the static resolution is interesting.
 I agree with brad

 DE: So I really like this phrasing of it, I wanted to go back to  what we were talking about before with the intuition of arrow vs dot hash.
 The way I've been explaining this proposal is that "hash is the new underscore.
 Basically, like basically its like a `WeakMap`".
 Private fields can be thought of as internal slots or as properties of a `WeakMap`, and the semantics in the private field case is a subset of the public field case (plus more exceptions).
 We talk about public and private "fields" because they are in correspondence with each other.
 We should make it clear to programmers that private is different from public so people don't get confused.
 I want to make the opposite point.
 So that developers can migrate between these things, they should be parallel.
 Developers who are currently using public can easily migrate their code to private.
 JavaScript programmers understand these patterns of leading things with underscores with intent to not make things visible outside of the class.
 This sort of intent in creating this analogy lead in a way that it took .... ? and copied it over and I agree with what ??? was saying that hash should be part of the name. is really sort of core to our model that we hope programmers won't mix it up.